 Seminal Celebrity Chef

 Career transitions can be tough – even for Food Network stars.
-“I still cry sometimes when I drive by Sanctuary,” says Beau MacMillan, who opened the resort’s showpiece restaurant, elements, as executive chef in 2001.
+“I still cry sometimes when I drive by Sanctuary,” says Beau MacMillan, who started his storied tenure at the resort’s showpiece restaurant, elements (opened by legendary Valley chef Charles Wiley), in 2001.
 “I started there when I was 27… I knew, someday, if I ever got the opportunity to leave Sanctuary, I wanted to put myself in a position where my strengths could be development and creativeness.”
 In 2022, he made the jump, leaving elements to open Cala, a Mediterranean-inflected spot in Old Town Scottsdale’s Senna House hotel, with his partners in the hospitality group Clive Collective.
 We sat down with MacMillan at Cala a few months after its first birthday to talk about career phases, food TV (the Guy’s Grocery Games judge was fresh off an appearance on All-Star Grocery Rush) and his next two concepts, due later this year and in 2024.

 How’s Cala going, a year in?

 What’s crazy is how fast a year goes by.
 I haven’t really opened a restaurant in 23 years.
 There’s a lot you have to kind of re-learn.
 When you find the right people, the right squad, that’s really what sets it apart.
 I was lucky – I had four culinarians that I’ve worked with, from [Cala executive chef] Peter McQuaid to [chef de cuisine] Clinton Lomayma to [sous chef] Cisco Zazueta, and [pastry chef] Gabi Bissell, who have all been with me for [years].
 Pete’s been with me since he was 16 years old.
 This kid’s only 25 years old now, and he’s opened up two restaurants.

 How does it feel to move into a more developmental and mentoring role?